antun3s/backup-sense/README.md

 A simple, lightweight HTTP server to receive and store pfSense and OPNsense configuration backups.

-> Created by a Brazilian professional who needed a simple way to manage multiple pfSense and OPNsense backups with ❤️ and the Unix philosophy in mind
+> Created by a Brazilian professional who needed a simple way to manage multiple pfSense and OPNsense backups with ❤️ and the Unix philosophy in mind.

 ## Purpose